QUAID I AZAM MUHAMMAD ALI JINNAH: THE FATHER OF PAKISTAN

 decision on his own but he never did so and always sought the approval of the

 Muslim League Working Committee.
-On
+O n

 the eve of independence British Viceroy sought an instant reply and threatened